 Welcome to Hyde School in Beautiful Bath, Maine

 Hyde is located on the original Hyde family estate of shipbuilder John S. Hyde on 145 beautiful acres in Bath, Maine.
-Facilities include:

-The campus features a ropes course with zip line, state-of-the-art music recording studio donated by Michael McDonald of the Doobie Brothers and Steely Dan, an indoor climbing wall, cross country ski trails, two athletic fields, a football field and track and practice field, and two ponds.
+Campus features a ropes course with zip line, state-of-the-art music recording studio donated by Michael McDonald of the Doobie Brothers and Steely Dan, an indoor climbing wall, cross country ski trails, two athletic fields, a football field and track and practice field, and two ponds.

 The city of Bath is also a wonderful place to live while studying.
 Did you know that Bath, Maine won the Great American Main Street award in April 2012?
 Main Street Bath Director Jennifer Geiger stated, “Bath is representative of the iconic Maine town, featuring similar Main streets, with brick buildings, church spires, gardens, and a real sense of family and community.”
 The Boston Globe also published, “Bath, Maine, is on the edge of cool.”
 We invite you to come and experience Hyde School in Bath for yourself.